Sorna-Xerxes/Jetson-Nano-RxTx-Gyro-from-STM32-with-LED/README.md

 | pyserial-master.zip      | Install pySerial on Jetson Nano      |
 |  VS Code - X,Y,Z (LED Logic - Future)      | Contains the Python code for future prospects where the code can be improvised with data parsing, extending LED logic for three axes, or improvising using data fusion      |

-## Credits
+## CREDITS

-The STM32 firmware was provided as part of the project materials.
+The STM32F3 discovery board and Jetson Nano were provided as part of the project materials for the completion of our coursework in Embedded Systems for the MSc in Robotics, AI, and Autonomous Systems at City, University of London.

-PySerial library: PySerial
+Your text looks good!
+It's clear and concise.
+However, there's a small typo in "CONTRIBUTONS" which should be "CONTRIBUTIONS".
+Here's the corrected version:

-## Contributions to the Project
+## CONTRIBUTIONS ARE WELCOMED
-Your contributions to this project are highly appreciated.
+Contributions to this project are highly appreciated.
 To contribute:
-1. Fork the repository.
+- Fork the repository.
-2. Make your changes or enhancements.
+- Make your changes or enhancements.
-3. Submit a pull request for review.
+- Submit a pull request for review.